 You have to use the card a lot to earn the perks.
 This just equals more spending you might have avoided if you weren’t trying to reach the next reward level.
 Your risk of debt has just increased.
-Stick to cash and spend only what you have budgeted for.
+Stick to cash and spend only what you’ve budgeted for.
 Eventually, you’ll see the rewards that come with building real wealth.

 “They’re easy to pay off every month.”

 Maybe.
 But we’ve heard more than a few stories of people who planned to pay off their balances each month but fell into a trap along the way.
 Their spending slowly increased until those minimum payments didn’t seem so bad.
-From there, their debt swelled faster than Violet Beauregarde after she chomped on Willy Wonka’s chewing gum.
+From that point, their debt swelled faster than Violet Beauregarde after she chomped on Willy Wonka’s chewing gum.
 Don’t let your debt turn into a larger-than-life blueberry.

 “They’re necessary to build a credit score.”

 A high credit score means just one thing: You’ve interacted with debt a lot.
 It does not mean you’re winning with money.
 In fact, it doesn’t measure anything about your relationship with money other than how much you like to borrow.
 So why would you want a high credit score?
 Because it allows you to take on even more debt in the future?
-No way, José!
+No, thank you.